-- Black box test does not uncover the errors of the control structure.
+- The black box test does not uncover the errors of the control structure.

-- As the representative values from each input domain are tested, it may be the case that some sensitive values are skipped or remain unchecked.
+- The testers test only representative values from each input domain.
+It may be the case that some sensitive values are skipped or remain unchecked.

-- As the testers having with programming language knowledge are allowed to test it may be the case that they skip some technical test case while testing.
+- As the testers with no programming language knowledge are allowed to test, it may be the case that they skip some technical test cases while testing.